 After starting her career in Fine Art, Sasha moved to London to study Bespoke Tailoring with Newham College in Partnership with Savile Row Bespoke.
 After completing her tailoring training with spells at Timothy Everest, Alexander Boyds and as an apprentice of Marek Markowski she then moved into women’s couture and bridal, adding specialist handwork techniques such as lace and chiffon work to her skill base.
 After training to become a pattern cutter at BNV Couture in Kensington, Sasha then went on to set up her own women’s tailoring label Fishwife London, which she currently runs alongside teaching at Sew It With Love.

 Rehana graduated from Central Saint Martins with a BA in Fashion Design.
 It was alongside her studies where she honed her skills at fashion companies including All Saints, Matthew Williamson, Preen, Margaret Howell and Ozwald Boateng and during a spell at Savile Row where Rehana’s interest and skills in tailoring and pattern cutting really developed, parallel to her design abilities.
-She has since worked as a Designer for various London based fashion labels as well as working as a dressmaking tutor both here and in Africa, where she was involved in empowerment projects teaching dressmaking.
+She has since worked as a Designer for various London based fashion labels, has been part of the costume team on the Dancing On Ice TV show, and has worked as a dressmaking tutor both here and in Africa, where she was involved in empowerment projects teaching dressmaking.
 Rehana continues to freelance as a designer and tutor and thoroughly enjoys being hands on and sharing her love of sewing and pattern cutting with others.

 Guna learnt to sew from a very early age when she taught herself how to design and make clothes for her dolls.
 Her initial DIY skills were then perfected over the years and furthered by a degree in fashion design gained from HTW Berlin University.
 Since completing her studies, Guna now has over 10 years experience working as a creative pattern cutter and sample maker in both the entertainment and fashion industries.
 Her work includes helping create the 2012 London Olympics and Paralympics closing ceremony costumes and working as a creative pattern cutter for Alexander McQueen.
 She also collaborated with many design labels such as Kostas Murkudis, Morv London, Milo Maria amongst others and continues to do so alongside teaching at Sew It With Love.
 Guna’s is passionate about sustainable fashion and is dedicated to passing on her vast knowledge of sewing and dressmaking to enable people to make, alter and upcycle their clothes.